navapbc/wic-participant-recertification-portal/docs/decisions/0006-keep-eligibility-screener-and-recert-portal-separate.md

 * Bad, because it means over time the two codebases may diverge in foundational or underlying tooling (e.g. tests, linting, package management)
 * Bad, because we maintain two separate stacks and terraform code, two separate CI pipelines and GitHub actions, etc

-### Option 3: Keep the eligibility screener and the recertification portal as two codebases, but create a shared library for their components
+### Option 3 - Keep the eligibility screener and the recertification portal as two codebases, but create a shared library for their components

 Same pros and cons as option 2 plus:

 * Good, because shared react components can be pulled out into a separate reusable react component library
 * Bad, because we need to manage a separate reusable react component library

-### Option 4: Create a "parent repo" that has both the Eligibility Screener and Recert Portal as subrepos.
+### Option 4 - Create a "parent repo" that has both the Eligibility Screener and Recert Portal as git submodules.
 Manage dependencies collectively from the parent repo (keeping package.json in sync in both)

+Same pros and cons as option 2 plus:

+* Good, because dependencies are kept in sync between the eligibity screener and the recertification portal
+* Bad, because git submodules are finicky, add an extra git step to keep the repo updated, and add friction for developer experience
+* Bad, because dependencies are not visible within the individual eligibity screener and the recertification portal repos